 Spontaneous Combustion Is Real

 Simply put, spontaneous combustion is a fire starting without a match or spark.
-It's absolutely real and, unfortunately, not so uncommon.
+It's real and, unfortunately, not so uncommon.
 According to a 2011 report by the National Fire Protection Association (NFPA), about 1,600 residences per year experience fires due to spontaneous combustion or chemical reaction.
 And the most common causes of these fires are oily rags.

 How Oily Rags Start Fires